KooroshSadri/KooroshSadri.github.io/_pages/cv.md

   * Signals and Systems (undergraduate course)
   * Duties included: Recitation Sessions, HW Design and Grading
   * Course Instructor: Prof. Hamid Aghajan

-* 2015-2018: Physics Olympiad Teacher
-  * In the first couple of years of my undergraduate studies, I was asked to teach physics Olympiad content at several high schools in Tehran.
-(Cf. Awards and Honors)

 -Miscellaneous-
 -----